Skip to content

 This choice is exemplified by a study from Harvard Business Review and Boston Consulting Group that describes two distinct patterns of how people use artificial intelligence:

-Centaurs vs. Cyborgs - AI
+Centaurs vs. Cyborgs - AI users

 Each company is unique, of course, and which approach they choose will depend on several factors.
 However, across the board, the study found that the employees using AI completed more tasks faster and with higher quality compared to those without access to AI.